hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

 manners, new fashions dressed in which moves about the well-educated girl in shameless freedom — all these are arousing unfelt desires.
-Again, the scene changes, and in its place appear, with stern presence, Sitâ, Sâvitri, austere religious vows, fastings, the forest retreat, the matted locks and orange garb of the semi-naked Sannyasin, Samâdhi and the search after the Self.
+Again, the scene changes, and in its place appear, with stern presence, Sitā, Sāvitri, austere religious vows, fastings, the forest retreat, the matted locks and orange garb of the semi-naked Sannyasin, Samādhi and the search after the Self.
 On one side is the independence of Western societies based on self-interest; on the other is the extreme self-sacrifice of the Aryan society.
 In this violent conflict, is it